For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Here is the deal though, in a natural disaster how long can you keep your pool water safe?

 Depending on the disaster you may have storm debris in the water that makes it dangerous to use.
 Without power, your motors will stop working which means your chlorine won’t circulate and the filters won’t be working.

-I’ve seen pools with broken filters and they get nasty really, really fast.
+I’ve seen pools with broken filters and they get nasty really, really fast – Hello Green Slime!

-Another thing to consider is your surrounding community.
-If thing get bad quick and people know you have a pool you are going to be a big target.
+Another thing to consider is the surrounding community.
+If things get bad quickly and people know you have a pool you are going to be a big target.
 Personally, I would rather not depend on my pool water.

 What If I Have a Salt Water Pool?